 In principle, each student selected a theme for their master's thesis while considering what research can contribute to solving issues regarding water-related disasters in their country.
 ICHARM researchers also provided individual consultation for them in this decision-making process, respecting their decisions.
-The process started on October 13 with the presentation of inception reports by each student.
-After the presentation, the students and the researchers spent the next two months trying to match the research interest of each student and the expertise of each ICHARM researcher in order for the students to conduct research under appropriate supervision.
+The process started on November 7 with the presentation of inception reports by each student.
+After the presentation, the students and the researchers tried to match the research interest of each student and the expertise of each ICHARM researcher in order for the students to conduct research under appropriate supervision.
 Through several discussions with the researchers, the students narrowed down their research themes.

-For three days from January 9 to 11, a lecturer from the GLM Institute was invited to conduct a session on "Project Cycle Management."
+For three days from January 8 to 10, a lecturer from the GLM Institute was invited to conduct a session on "Project Cycle Management."
 This subject aimed to teach students to illustrate a problem in a tree structure, analyze it, identify measures to be taken, and develop a roadmap for their implementation.
 This is a very useful exercise as it helps students objectively analyze problems faced by each student's home country and to determine the direction of their thesis research.

-A total of four interim thesis presentations were scheduled throughout the course: the first on February 8, followed by the three ensuing on April 11, June 8 and July 13.
+A total of four interim thesis presentations were scheduled throughout the course: the first on February 1, followed by the three ensuing on April 2, June 4, and July 1.
 These interim presentations not only provided the students with opportunities to receive advice from ICHARM researchers but also allowed them to see their fellow students' progress, which motivated them to work harder on their own.
-At the final presentation on August 9, Prof. SUNOHARA Hiroki of GRIPS also joined and commented on each student's achievement.
+At the final presentation on August 8, the assistant supervisors of GRIPS, such as Prof. SUGAHARA Masaru, Prof. IEDA Hitoshi, Prof. OSANAI Nobutomo, also joined and commented on each student's achievement.